kotor-speedruns/kotor-speedruns.github.io/kotor2/Dev Tools/Dev Character.md

-[center][big]***The Dev Character
+# The Dev Character
-----------------------------***[/big][/center]

 ***STEAM/ASPYR ONLY***

-[section=Description]
 In KotOR 1 and the legacy versions of KotOR 2, there is no error handling for loading a save where there is no module present for the destination module.
-For whatever reason, the steam/aspyr build does handle this scenario.
+For whatever reason, the Steam/Aspyr build does handle this scenario.
 Whenever you attempt to load into a module that does not exist on the save, this version will happily generate that module, and along with it a new Main Character: The Dev Character.

-[section=How To]
+## How To Preform
 There are two ways the dev character can be obtained:

-**Saving in a module with the include-in-save flag set to false** This occurs when by various innocuous means (i.e. [AMG](rnx0w)) you mange to gain control in a module that does get included in the save.
+**Saving in a module with the include-in-save flag set to false** This occurs when by various innocuous means (i.e. an [Anywhere Menu Glitch](rnx0w)) you mange to gain control in a module that does get included in the save.
 Such as the swoop minigames, or a turret section.
 By saving in there and then forcing the game to load such a save, the dev character will be acquired, because the game is loading a module with no data.
 An example of this process using Telos Swoops (Courtesy of 30cents): https://www.youtube.com/watch?v=raw-Y2hrWIE